svalinn/DAGMC/doc/usersguide/uw2.rst

     $ uwuw_preproc example.h5m -l \
           $HOME/.local/lib/python2.7/site-packages/pyne/nuc_data.h5

-Your output from this step should look exactly the same as below
+Your output from this step should look exactly the same as this:
 ::

     Making new material with name      : mat:Lead